ULTIMATE ABSEILING DAY

 Keen to try a day of Abseiling or Climbing, then look no further, our professional instructors will take care of you every step of the way.

-A short drive from Newcastle in the Watagan National Park is some magnificent cliffs suitable for both climbing or Abseiling.
+A short drive from Newcastle we have a license to operate commercially on some magnificent cliffs suitable for both climbing or Abseiling.

 Firstly, Walking Rivers believes its more rewarding and exciting when you are engaged fully in the experience.To be fully engaged, we commit to provide you with professional training and all the time you need to take that first step over the edge.

 Secondly, we provide all transport, food, training, and equipment for you to have an exhilarating, memorable day.